alibesar7/Weather_app/README.md

+# Creating the README.md file with the provided content

+readme_content = """
 # 🌦 Weather App

 A Flutter application to check the current weather conditions for any city in the world.
 The app displays temperature, weather conditions, and dynamic themes based on the weather.